NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Documentation/Data_Governance_Security_Ethics.md

   AI-projected pricing was generated for simulation and learning purposes.
 No claims are made regarding real-world pricing behavior or predictive accuracy.

 - **Bias & Consumer Impact Transparency:**
-  The project examines phenomena such as **anchoring bias**, **shrinkflation**, and **price-per-ounce distortion** — illuminating real behavioral economics mechanisms that affect consumers.
+  The project examines phenomena such as **anchoring bias**, **shrinkflation**, and **price-per-ounce distortion**; illuminating real behavioral economics mechanisms that affect consumers.

 - **Brand & Retailer Fairness:**
   All national and store brands were treated equitably, with naming conventions and price logic grounded in retail realism.
 No favoritism or manipulation of results was applied.

 - **Ethical Storytelling:**
-  All visuals are scaled and annotated truthfully — no truncated axes or misleading comparisons are used.
+  All visuals are scaled and annotated truthfully; no truncated axes or misleading comparisons are used.

 ---